NOAA Uncrewed Surface Vehicle

 While great strides have been made in the field of hurricane prediction, one area that remains a challenge is the prediction of rapid storm intensification.
 Storms that intensify rapidly can cause extensive damage and loss of life, and having real-time, in-situ monitoring data is crucial for predicting these storms.

-This is why NOAA's Pacific Marine Environmental Laboratory (PMEL) and Atlantic Oceanographic and Meteorological Laboratory (AOML) are partnering with Saildrone, Inc. to observe hurricanes in real time.
-Saildrones are uncrewed surface vehicles powered by wind and solar energy and remotely piloted.
-They are capable of making multiple concurrent measurements of the environment including wind speed, wave height, temperature, pressure, and salinity (see diagram below).
+This is why NOAA's Pacific Marine Environmental Laboratory (PMEL) and Atlantic Oceanographic and Meteorological Laboratory (AOML) are partnering with Saildrone, Inc. and others (Oshen and Chance) to observe hurricanes in real time.
+Many uncrewed surface vehicles (USVs) are powered by wind and solar energy and all are remotely piloted.
+They are capable of making multiple concurrent measurements of the environment including wind speed, wave height, temperature, pressure, and salinity (see diagram below as an example for Saildrone USVs).

-The saildrones are able to transmit data back in real time to agencies that will use it to predict hurricane paths and intensities.
-For this project, several specially constructed saildrones have been fitted with short wings best suited for handling hurricane-force conditions.
-A successful mission in 2021 has led to a second monitoring mission in 2022, along with additional missions hopefully in the near future.
+The USVs are able to transmit data back in real time to agencies that will use it to predict hurricane paths and intensities.
+For this project, several specially constructed Saildrone USVs have been fitted with short wings best suited for handling hurricane-force conditions.
+A successful mission in 2021 led to additional missions in the following years that will hopefully continue in the future.
+Complementary low-cost USVs and motor-powered USVs are being tested to increase data coverage and provide faster response for intercepting developing hurricanes.

 Objectives